Multiclass Classification, Information, Divergence, and Surrogate Risk: Introduction

-In many applications, making decisions based on a raw vector $X$ is undesirable---the vector $X$ may be extremely high-dimensional, carry useless information impinging on statistical efficiency, or we may need to store or communicate the sample using limited memory or bandwidth.
+In many applications, making decisions based on the raw $X$ is undesirable---the vector $X$ may be high-dimensional, carry useless information impinging on statistical efficiency, or we may need to store or communicate the sample using limited memory or bandwidth.
 If all we wish to do is to classify a person as being taller or shorter than 160 centimeters, it makes little sense to track his or her blood type and eye color.
-With the increase in the number and variety of measurements we collect, such careful design choices are---in our estimation---yet more important for maintaining statistical power, interpretability, accountability, efficient downstream use, and mitigating false discovery~\cite{BenjaminiHo95,Efron12}.
-This desire to give ``better'' representations of data $X$ has led to a rich body of work in statistics, machine learning, and engineering, highlighting the importance of careful measurement, experimental design, and data representation strategies~\cite{Robbins52,DeGroot62,DeGroot70,Pukelsheim93,TishbyPeBi99, NguyenWaJo09}.
+With the increase in the number and variety of measurements we collect, such careful design choices are important for maintaining statistical power, interpretability, efficient downstream use, and mitigating false discovery~\cite{BenjaminiHo95}.
+This desire to give ``better'' representations of data $X$ has led to a rich body of work in statistics, machine learning, and engineering, highlighting the importance of careful measurement, experimental design, and data representation strategies~\cite{Robbins52,DeGroot62,Pukelsheim93,TishbyPeBi99}.